Diabetes - eye care

 Diabetic retinopathy - care

 Diabetes can harm your eyes.
-It can damage the small blood vessels in your retina, which is the back of your eye.
+It can damage the small blood vessels in your retina, the back part of your eye.
 This is called diabetic retinopathy.
-Diabetes also increases your risk of having glaucoma and other eye problems.
+Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.

 You may not know there is any damage to your eyes until the problem is very bad.
 Your doctor can catch problems early if you get regular eye exams.